ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the Public Key Request uses the method FETCH, the Public Key Request is formatted as defined in {{Section 4.4.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular:

-* Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_pub_keys' parameter of the Joining Request when the parameter value is not the CBOR simple value "null" (0xf6) (see {{ssec-join-req-sending}}).
+* Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_pub_keys' parameter of the Join Request when the parameter value is not the CBOR simple value "null" (0xf6) (see {{ssec-join-req-sending}}).

 * Each element (if any) of the inner CBOR array 'id_filter' is a CBOR byte string, which encodes the OSCORE Sender ID of the group member for which the associated authentication credential is requested (REQ25).